bsurmanski/wlc/README.md

 There is also a planned subset of OWL called WL, without object oriented features.

+## Why
+There are already many languages in existence, so why create a new one?
+No language I could find fits the niche I am looking for.
+I would like a compiled, low-level, object oriented language without a garbage collector.
+Currently, the languages that fit that niche is limited to C++ and Fortran.
+C++ is a powerful language, but it has many strange pitfalls.
+C++ was designed in a different time, and it's starting to show.
+'Modern C++' attempts to reconcile this, but the problem is at that the core design is outdated and each new feature is patching up an existing feature.
+For example, the preprocessor, inherited from C, no longer makes sense within modern software engineering practices.
+Templates were then added and they solve the same fundamental problem.

+OWL wishes to rethink what is required of an object-oriented system level programming language, while still remaining familiar, intuitive and powerful.

+From a personal point of view, The design and implementation of OWL is an exercise intended to increase my understanding of how modern languages work and increase my knowledge of modern compiler tooling (specifically LLVM).

 ## The Name
 The name is mostly meaningless.
 I wanted a short 2-3 letter name that was simple and memorable.